 Name the new material

-You will now see the new material appear in the Enscape native Material Editor, where you can start to edit the material to be how you want it.
+You will now see the new material appear in the Enscape native Material Editor, where you can start to edit the material how you would like.

 New material listed in Enscape.